Today’s Text: (Genesis 14-15)

 LIFE OF ABRAHAM

-“One of the many things I learned from my grandfather was how to relate to the Biblical text: Pore over it again and again, for it contains within it descriptions of genuine historical reality. . . concealed within the Biblical text are grains of detailed historical truth.”
+“One of the many things I learned from my grandfather [Benjamin Mazar] was how to relate to the Biblical text: Pore over it again and again, for it contains within it descriptions of genuine historical reality. . . concealed within the Biblical text are grains of detailed historical truth.“ (1)

 At an age when most men slow down and take life at a more leisurely pace, we find Abram charging across the central highlands of Canaan pursuing a coalition of four armies that had kidnapped his nephew.

 Assessing the situation, God gave Abram the moral clarity to evaluate the threat and determine a course of action.
-Although a peaceable man, Abram understood that doing the right thing necessitated taking the battle to the enemy; so he did.
+Although a peaceable man, Abram understood that doing the right thing necessitated taking the battle to the enemy.
+So he did.
+It was a daring act demonstrating bold faith.

-Lot and his family were living in the Valley of Siddim when Chedorlaomer King of Elam and a coalition of Mesopotamian kings attacked the cities of Sodom, Gomorrah, Admah, Zeboiim and Zoar.
+Lot and his family were living in the Valley of Siddim—where the Dead Sea is now located—when Chedorlaomer King of Elam and a coalition of Mesopotamian kings attacked the cities of Sodom, Gomorrah, Admah, Zeboiim and Zoar.

 For 12 years, the cities in the Valley of Siddim were forced to pay tribute to Chaderlaomer and his ruthless coalition.
-A year earlier, the cities united and began a revolt by refusing to pay the mandatory tax.
+A year earlier, these same cities united and began a revolt by refusing to pay the tax.
 Now the Mesopotamian coalition had come to collect.

-Chedorlaomer’s armies drove the allied troops defending the cities into the surrounding asphalt pits with their kings deserting to the mountains.
-The attacking armies plundered the undefended cities and captured the inhabitants.
+The coalition armies drove the cities’ allied troops into the surrounding asphalt pits with their kings deserting to the mountains.
+The undefended cities were plundered and the inhabitants captured.
 Lot and his family were among the prisoners.

-Not willing to use his 80 plus years as an excuse to sit on the sidelines, Abram took charge of the operation and followed the offending armies in hot pursuit.
+Please note that Abram was not willing to use his 80 plus years as an excuse to sit on the sidelines.
+He took charge of the operation and followed the offending armies in hot pursuit.

-Abram’s forces approached and ambushed the invading armies almost a hundred miles north of Sodom, near Dan.
-Not satisfied to simply defeat the enemy’s fighting force in a strategically impressive night attack, he chased the rest of the army another hundred miles to Hobah near Damascus in order to retrieve the people and plunder seized from the cities of Siddim Valley.
+Abram’s forces approached and ambushed the four invading armies almost a hundred miles north of Sodom, near Dan.
+Again, he was not satisfied to simply defeat the enemy’s fighting force in a strategically impressive night attack (14:16).
+Abram chased the remaining enemy troops another hundred miles to Hobah near Damascus to rescue the captives and the plunder seized from the Siddim Valley cities.

 After rescuing Lot and his family, Abram made the 200-mile journey home.
-As he traveled, the kings of Salem and Sodom met him in the Valley of Shaveh near the place where the city of Jerusalem would one day be located.
-His response to each king is indicative of his integrity as a man of faith.
+As he traveled, the kings of Sodom and Salem met him in the Valley of Shaveh near the future location of Jerusalem.
+Abram’s response to each king is indicative of his integrity as a man of faith.

 “And the king of Sodom went out to meet him at the Valley of Shaveh (that is, the King’s Valley), after his return from the defeat of Chedorlaomer and the kings who were with him.

 Melchizedek is unique.
-In spite of the numerous genealogies recorded in the book of Genesis, none list Melchizedek’s birth.
-As a result, some identify him as a pre-Incarnate appearance of Messiah.
-Interestingly, eschatological texts included with the Dead Sea scrolls portray Melchizedek as a heavenly being who atones for the righteous and judges the wicked.
-(2)
+There is no record of Melchizedek’s birth in the genealogies recorded in Genesis.
+Theologians identify Him as a theophany, which is a pre-Incarnate manifestation of Messiah.
+Eschatological texts included with the Dead Sea scrolls portray Melchizedek as a heavenly being who atones for the righteous and judges the wicked.
+(3)

-Whether Melchizedek was a theophany (manifestation of the pre-Incarnate Christ) or not, he functions as a type representing Messiah.
-As both king and priest, he prophetically portrayed Messiah who would be both everlasting King and eternal high priest after the order of Melchizedek (Ps.
+Whether Melchizedek was a theophany or not, He functions as a type representing Messiah.
+As both king and priest, He prophetically portrayed Messiah who is both everlasting King and eternal high priest after the order of Melchizedek (Ps.
 110:4; Heb.
 7:14-17).

-Abram recognized Melchizedek’s unique office as priest of the Most High God and tithed one- tenth of the spoils out of gratitude to God.
+Abram recognized Melchizedek’s unique office as priest of the Most High God tithing one- tenth of the recovered plunder out of gratitude to God.

 Following the spectacular rescue of Lot, God appeared to Abram for the fifth time.
 God’s first words to Abram were, “fear not.”
 As is usually the case when this phrase is used in Scripture, the one receiving God’s assurance has much to fear.